mainwp/mainwp-child/readme.txt

 * Updated: admin notice text

 = 3.4.5 - 1-22-18 =
-* Fixed: multiple issues with cloning sites
+* Fixed: Multiple issues with cloning sites
 * Fixed: An issue with passing metadata for featured images
 * Fixed: An issue with the sync process caused by syncing an extremely large amount of data
-* Fixed: multiple PHP Warnings
+* Fixed: Multiple PHP Warnings
 * Added: Support for the new MainWP Wordfence Extension options
 * Added: multiple security enhancements
 * Updated: new BackWPup version compatibility